KnudsenMorten/ClientInspectorV2/README.md

 # Introduction to ClientInspector (v2)
 Check out **ClientInspector**, which can help you get **great insight** to your complete **client environment**.

-**Are you in control?** - or are some of your core infrastructure processes like **patching, antivirus, bitlocker enablement drifting**?
+**Are you in control?** - or are some of your core infrastructure processes like **patching, antivirus, bitlocker enablement** drifting?
 Or would you like to do **advanced inventory**, where you can lookup your **warranty state** against Lenovo or Dell warranty, then keep reading.

 ![Antivirus](img/Sample-Bitlocker-2.png)

 ![Bluescreens](img/Sample-Bluescreens.png)

-**Disclaimer**
+** Disclaimer **
-It is important for me to state that I'm NOT trying to build a separate management tool, which will compete with Microsoft security and management stack.
+It is important for me to state that I'm not trying to build a separate management tool, which will compete with Microsoft security and management stack.

 This is just an **great showcase** of how you can built **cool solutions** - with the power of the **Microsoft Azure stack** including **Azure Loganalytics, Azure Data Collection Rules, Azure Data Collection Endpoints, Azure Workbooks, Azure Dashboards**.

 Nothing beats Microsoft Azure and M365 management and security stack.
 They are rock star solutions.

-But I'm really **passioned** about the **logging capabilities** and the power to bring data back from clients, servers and cloud - and getting **cool valueable information out of the data**.
+But I'm really **passioned** about the **logging capabilities** and the power of being able to data back from clients, servers and cloud - and getting **cool valueable information out of the data** - view dashboards, alerting .

 I have a similar solution for Servers; **ServerInspector**.
 Unfortunately, it is not public.